sdnds-tw/awesome-sdn/README.md

 - [OpenFlow](https://www.opennetworking.org/sdn-resources/openflow) - A communications protocol that gives access to the forwarding plane of a network switch or router over the network.
 - [OF-Config](https://www.opennetworking.org/technical-communities/areas/specification/1928-of-config) - OpenFlow Management and Configuration Protocol
+- [OVSDB](https://tools.ietf.org/html/rfc7047) - A management plane protocol that in OpenvSwitch environment.

 # Controller